 Dietetics focuses on the clinical management of disease and the prevention of nutrition-related disorders at an individual or population level.

 In Year Two, you will develop your knowledge and understanding of the concepts relating to health and nutrition further, while beginning to integrate biological and social sciences.
-In addition, in Year Two, you will undertake your first practice placement block (a total of four weeks in duration).
+In addition, in Year Two, you will undertake your first practice placement block (a total of four weeks in duration) within NHS Scotland.

 This is a four year honours degree course.
 You will study the modules outlined and complete three practice placements blocks.

-- This course is accredited by The BDA and approved by the Health and Care Professions Council.
+This course is accredited by The British Dietetic Association (BDA) and approved by the Health and Care Professions Council.

 You will complete three practice placement blocks which allow you to develop practical skills and apply your knowledge in a clinical environment.